nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

               └── nrf_scan.c

 .. note::
-   The main interface for sCAN is in the :file:`nrf_scan.h` file.
+   The :file:`nrf_scan.h` file provides the main sCAN interface.

 Header files
 ============

-sCAN application requires specific header files used by the driver code.
+An sCAN application requires the header files used by the driver.
 You must include paths to these files in the build environment's list of include paths.
-The following list is a detailed breakdown of the necessary paths:
+The following paths are required:

 * Repository internal paths:

-  * :file:`softperipheral/include` - Soft peripherals register interface and metadata
+  * :file:`softperipheral/include` - Soft peripheral register interface and metadata.
-  * :file:`softperipheral/sCAN/include` - sCAN register interface and driver header
+  * :file:`softperipheral/sCAN/include` - sCAN register interface and driver header file.
-  * :file:`softperipheral/sCAN/include/nrf54l` - The sCAN firmware for the Fast Lightweight Peripheral Processor (FLPR)
+  * :file:`softperipheral/sCAN/include/nrf54l` - sCAN firmware for the Fast Lightweight Peripheral Processor (FLPR).

-To override the configuration enums in :file:`nrf_config_scan.h`, use the ``zephyr_compile_definitions`` macro in your application:
+To override the configuration options in :file:`nrf_config_scan.h`, use the ``zephyr_compile_definitions`` macro in your application:

 .. code-block:: c

-   // Example call for enabling the sCAN zephyr_compile_definitions("NRF_SCAN_ENABLED=1")
+   // Enable sCAN.
+   zephyr_compile_definitions("NRF_SCAN_ENABLED=1")

 Compiling source files
 ======================

-For a sCAN application to function properly, you must compile the driver implementation from the source file :file:`nrf_scan.c`.
+For an sCAN application to function properly, compile the driver implementation in :file:`nrf_scan.c`.

 Application core and FLPR configuration
 ***************************************

-You must adjust the settings for the nRF54L Series SoC to run at highest base clock frequency.
+Configure the nRF54L Series SoC to run at its highest base clock frequency.

-To work with any of the following settings, ensure you have allocated memory for the data pointers used by the sCAN driver.
+Before applying the following settings, allocate memory for the data pointers used by the sCAN driver.
-The memory is independent from the one outlined in the :ref:`scan_nrf54L_series_porting_guide_ram_configuration` subsection.
+This memory is separate from the memory described in the :ref:`scan_nrf54L_series_porting_guide_ram_configuration` section.
-It is designated to function as shared memory for communication purposes, rather than containing the sCAN executable code.
+It provides shared memory for communication and does not contain the sCAN executable code.

 Security configuration
 ======================

-Configure the security settings for the nRF54L Series device based on the operational requirements of your application.
+Configure the security settings of the nRF54L Series device to meet the requirements of your application.

 Secure environment
 ------------------

-In a secure configuration, both the application core and the FLPR core of the nRF54L Series device must operate within a secure environment enabled by TrustZone Secure.
+In a secure configuration, both the application core and the FLPR core must operate in a TrustZone secure environment.

-The following example code snippet shows how the application code can configure permissions for the FLPR instance:
+The following example configures permissions for the FLPR instance:

 .. code-block:: c

-  // NOTE: Setting FLPR to secure NRF_SPU00_S->PERIPH[0xC].PERM = (SPU_PERIPH_PERM_SECATTR_Secure << SPU_PERIPH_PERM_SECATTR_Pos);
+  // Set FLPR to secure.
+  NRF_SPU00_S->PERIPH[0xC].PERM = (SPU_PERIPH_PERM_SECATTR_Secure << SPU_PERIPH_PERM_SECATTR_Pos);

 Non-secure environment
 ----------------------

-In a non-secure configuration, both the application core and the FLPR core of the nRF54L Series device must operate outside the secure environment (without TrustZone Secure).
+In a non-secure configuration, both the application core and the FLPR core must operate outside the TrustZone secure environment.

 .. _scan_nrf54l_series_porting_guide_gpio_config:

 GPIO configuration
 ******************

-The provided table details the configuration for each GPIO pin used in the sCAN application.
+The following table describes the configuration of each GPIO pin used by the sCAN application.
-The following options are available, assuming that the FLPR core has access to these ports and pins:
+This configuration assumes that the FLPR core has access to the listed port and pins.

  .. list-table::
    :widths: 10 10 20 20 20